2018 Architects of the New Paradigm Conference Speakers

 Career Focus: Grief and Forgiveness Work, Non-Violence

 Aaron Ortega is a Pacific Northwest Native who has spent 25 years facilitating educational and experiential forums for the reclamation, preservation, and integration of Indigenous insights.
 Ortega is one of the founding members of ‘Inside Circle’, the recent subject of the award-winning documentary ‘The Work’, a film about the benefits of skilled confrontational inquiry for men within a maximum security prison.
-Aaron co-created cross-cultural rites of passage with Dallas Chief Eagle for the ‘All Nations Training Center’ in South Dakota, and has contributed to the development of ‘The Mankind Project’s New Warrior Adventure for Men’.
-Recently He has been offering consultations, special one-day events, and a two day ‘movement’ course for Women, ‘Way of the Luminous Warrior’.
+Aaron co-created cross-cultural rites of passage with Dallas Chief Eagle for the ‘All Nations Training Center’ in South Dakota.
+Recently He has been offering consultations, special one-day events, and a two-day’ movement’ course for Women, ‘Way of the Luminous Warrior’.
 He lives in Southern Oregon.

 Career Focus: Decolonization, Indigenous Wisdom, Rites Of Passage